 Originally known as Melkhoutskraal, the Grootvadersbosch Nature Reserve encompasses 250 hectares of indigenous forest in the Langeberg region, close to Heidelberg.
 The name translates to “big father” in honour of Roelof Oelofse who owned the land in 1723.
-It has only been a reserve since 1986 and was declared a world heritage site in 2004.
+It has only been a reserve since 1986 and was declared a World Heritage Site in 2004.

-This is the most significant stretch of indigenous forest left in the south-western Cape, with nearly all of the 35 typical forest tree species, including red alder, ironwood, stinkwood and yellowwood.
+This is the most significant stretch of indigenous afromontane forest left in the south-western Cape, with nearly all of the 35 typical forest tree species, including red alder, ironwood, stinkwood and yellowwood.
 Visitors to this beautiful reserve will relish the opportunity to get out into the forest on day walks and mountain biking trails.
 This is an excellent birding destination with more than 196 bird species regularly spotted.
 Hikers are likely to bump into bushbuck and spot baboons and smaller mammals when out on the trails.
 Sighting the forest emperor butterfly and a subspecies of the rare ghost frog would be the highlight of a visit here, as they can only be found in this particular forest.

 To find out more, download the Grootvadersbosch Nature Reserve brochure or view the video below.

-Grootvadersbosch video by Liesel Kershoff
+Grootvadersbosch video and gallery images by Liesel Kershoff